sanjana21sharma/sql_data_warehouse_project/README.md

 ## 🌟 About Me

 Hi there!
-I’m **Sanjana Sharma**, passionate about data engineering, analytics, and building modern data solutions.
+I’m **Sanjana Sharma**, passionate about analytics and using data to uncover meaningful insights that support informed decision-making.

+This project focuses on building a modern data warehouse and applying analytics to understand customer behavior, product performance, and sales trends.
+It demonstrates how raw data can be transformed into business-ready insights through structured data modeling and SQL-based reporting.

 You can connect with me and explore more of my work here:

 [![GitHub](https://img.shields.io/badge/GitHub-181717?style=for-the-badge&logo=github&logoColor=white)](https://github.com/sanjana21sharma)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/sanjana-sharma-/)

+---

+<sub>Credits: Inspired by the tutorial of **Baraa Khatib Salkini**, also known as **Data With Baraa**, an IT professional and passionate YouTuber.</sub>